Akrista/steam-miniprofile/.github/README.md

 ></iframe>
 ```

-- Once it's loaded, you can mod it however you like using CSS. - A working
+- Once it's loaded, you can mod it however you like using CSS.
-  example can be found at my [Github Profile](https://github.com/akrista).
+- A working example can be found in this [Website](https://me.k3k.dev/).

 #### Notes: